-Switch to Window Units
+Switch to window units

 Did you know you pay more for energy during peak hours?
 By doing laundry or running the dishwasher in the early morning or late evening you can save money on energy bills at all times of the year.

 While saving money is always the goal, think about what your family can do to reduce your carbon footprint.
 Get the family involved and log into your energy provider’s website together.

-Don’t forget to grab sunscreen and bug repellent!
+Don’t forget your sunscreen and bug repellent!